Privacy-first analytics · cookieless marketing · ethical SEO Written by Sophie Darge

 1. Google Search Console (Core Web Vitals Report)

-This is your single most important tool.
-Google Search Console’s Core Web Vitals report shows real-world performance data (field data) collected from actual Chrome users visiting your site.
-It groups your URLs into “Good,” “Needs Improvement,” and “Poor” for each metric.
+This is your most important ongoing signal.
+Search Console’s Core Web Vitals report shows field data — real Chrome users visiting your actual site — grouped into “Good,” “Needs Improvement,” and “Poor” by metric and URL group.

-Search Console doesn’t require any tracking scripts on your site.
-Google collects the data through Chrome’s Chrome User Experience Report (CrUX) dataset.
-If your site gets enough Chrome traffic, you’ll see data here automatically.
+No tracking scripts required.
+Google collects this data through the Chrome User Experience Report (CrUX), which aggregates measurements from Chrome users who have opted into usage statistics.
+If your site gets enough Chrome traffic, the data appears automatically.

 Best for: Ongoing monitoring, identifying which URL groups have problems, tracking improvements over time.